How to leave Nebraska residency?

 1) Ongoing tax responsibilities

-- File non-resident tax returns: If you continue to earn income from sources within Nebraska, such as rental properties or businesses, you’ll need to file non-resident tax returns.
-This ensures that Nebraska only taxes the income you earned within the state, not the income from your new home state.
+• File non-resident tax returns: If you continue to earn income from sources within Nebraska, such as rental properties or businesses, you’ll generally need to file nonresident Nebraska returns.
+This is the mechanism Nebraska uses to tax only your Nebraska-sourced income, rather than income from your new home state or country, while you are treated as a nonresident.

 2) Rental or business income